ror5226/ACMWebsite/README.md

 If you would like to upload pictures to the site be sure to store them in img folder.

 When updating make sure to Branch, commit to branch, then merge branch with master.
-Failure to do so will result in sync errors on windows machines.
+Failure to do so will result in sync errors on windows machines